ogradyc01/GoldenCheetah/UG_Site-Map.md

       * Why is elevation different in GoldenCheetah to my other training software / website?
       * Why is a metric e.g. TSS or average power different in GoldenCheetah to Garmin Connect?
       * How do I set the metrics shown for intervals in the various summaries?
-      * How do I add a metric to the details screen (so I can override it) ?
+      * How do I add a metric to the details screen (so I can overactivity it) ?
-      * Can you calculate gradient, virtual power or other derived series from the ride data?
+      * Can you calculate gradient, virtual power or other derived series from the activity data?
       * Can I export metrics or access the metric database GC uses?